th3-z/kf2-magicked-admin/README.md

 For example '_biotics_' will match '_kf-biotics-lab_' and '_userO_' will match '_userOne™/@:®_'.

+All commands have in-game help text that can be accessed with the `-h` parameter.

+* Example: `!commands -h`

 Escape sequences as follows are available to format messages.

 * `\n` - Newline